UBRoboticsWorkshop/WorkShops/3_programming/index.md

 2. `Serial.println("Hi!")` is a function call that sends the text "Hi!" to the serial port.
 This is a way to communicate with a connected computer or other devices via a serial monitor.
 3. `delay(5000)` is a function call that pauses the program for 5,000 milliseconds, which is equivalent to 5 seconds.
 This means that after printing "Hi!" to the serial monitor, the program will wait for 5 seconds before repeating the process.

+Although the ESP32 does support an external debugger for advanced debugging, using Serial.println() can be a very useful way to see what a variable is doing.
+Just make sure you have Serial.begin() in the setup function of your code!

+**If your serial port is printing random symbols, make sure that the baud rate on your veiwer matches the number in serial.begin().
+It's likely that it will be set to 9600 by default, however this is a very slow speed for data transfer and the ESP32 can go much faster (>1000000)**

 ## 2.2.
 Uploading the Code
 - **Select the board:** Go to Tools > Board > ESP32 > ESP32 Dev Module.
 ![image](https://github.com/UBRoboticsWorkshop/WorkShops/assets/61526569/b4bae2d8-02d4-477d-9ec8-9fb411a3fef5)